verdverm/chatgpt/README.md

 # chatgpt

 CLI application for working with ChatGPT.
-Interactive or file based session with context and moods.
+Interactive or file based session with support for a directory of prompts.

+I built this for 2 reasons

+1. To use in vim with `!!` and stdin/out
+2. To do prompt engineering and save sessions

 ```
 go install github.com/verdverm/chatgpt@latest